- CLASS: Mammalia (Mammals)

 In 1996, keepers raised a trio of kittens in our nursery facility after their mother rejected them.
 In the wild, the kittens would have learned to fish by watching their mother, so our nursery keepers took on the task!
 At first, the kittens were fascinated by the fish swimming in a shallow wading pool.
 They took to the water like pros and jumped in after the fish, darting after the quick movements, but they weren’t sure how to catch them.
 Their keeper reassured them and picked up the fish herself, showing it to them and letting them smell it.
 The cats instinctively bit at the fish and then began batting at them in the water with their paws.
 It didn’t take long before they were scooping up the minnows, throwing them out of the pool, and eating them, just like their wild counterparts do.

-To date, we have had 34 fishing cats born at the San Diego Zoo.
-We currently have a pair that can be seen along Tiger Trail.
-Their exhibit simulates native Asian habitat and provides the cats with running water and ample cover.
+To date, we have had a total of 34 fishing cats born at the San Diego Zoo over the years.
+The fishing cat exhibit along Tiger Trail simulates native Asian habitat and provides the cats with running water and ample cover.